-To differentiate Streptococcus pneumoniae from other alpha hemolytic streptococci.
-Bile or a solution of a bile salt, such as sodium desoxycholate rapidly lyses pneumococcal colonies.
+Bile solubility test is used to differentiate Streptococcus pneumoniae from other alpha-hemolytic streptococci.
+Bile or a solution of bile salt, such as sodium desoxycholate rapidly lyses pneumococcal colonies.

 Certain organisms such as Streptococcus agalactiae (Group B streptococci), produce a diffusible extracellular protein (CAMP) factor that acts synergistically with the beta-lysin of Staphylococcus aureus and causes enhanced lysis of RBCs.